 by site editor Rick McCharles

 Gymnastics Coaching is an aggregator.
 We try to link to the best of the best published online in English.
-The most interesting ideas, photos and videos.
+The most interesting ideas, photos and videos for coaches.

 NEW ideas, in particular.

 Artistic Gymnastics, especially WAG, dominates the gymternet over all other acrobatic disciplines.
 That’s OK — I guess — since we want every child to start with Artistic & Trampoline before specializing. 🙂

 INDEPENDENT SITES (blogs, coaches, gymnasts, etc.)

 OFFICIAL SITES (magazines, organizations, FIG, NOCs, etc.)